 Below the surface of this lake is an oval rock, which devout Hindus regard as Shiva, resting on the serpent Vasuki.
 On this rock is a smaller stone, which is regarded as a Shiva-lingam (a phallus-shaped symbol of fertility).
 The river, which drains the lake, is called Trisuli Khola, named after Shiva’s trident.

-You may read more about Shiva, Vishnu, and other Hindu gods elsewhere on this website, see Religion: Hinduism.
+Shiva, Vishnu, and other Hindu gods are presented in depth on the page Religion: Hinduism.

 This park is home to several threatened animals, such as snow leopard (Uncia uncia), red panda (Ailurus fulgens), and a gorgeous pheasant, the satyr tragopan (Tragopan satyra).